The-Blue-BIT-Hackathon/23_Voltus-2.0/README.md

 ➡️`1.
 User Module`: WorkConnect provides every individual a dashboard with many functionalities included.
 The person can search for a a job, apply for one, create customized resume and many more. <br>
 ➡️`2.
 Admin Module`: WorkConnect provides an admin  dashboard which helps an admin to manage  the main two bodies that is users and recruiters and also it provides a space to post a non IT jobs.<br>
 ➡️`3.
 Recruiter Module`: WorkConnect provides every recruiter a dashboard with rich features like posting a job, checking the applications, shortlisting the candidates and other.

+## 🟡Features
+#️⃣`1.
+Job Listing`: The platform will offer a comprehensive list of job openings in various industries and
+locations.
+Users will be able to search and filter job listings based on their preferred job title, location, and salary range.<br><br>
+#️⃣`2.
+Application Tracking`: Users will be able to see which jobs they have applied for, the status of each application, and
+receive reminders on follow-up tasks. <br><br>
+#️⃣`3.
+Interview Preparation`: The platform will offer personalized career development resources and tools, including interview coaching, sample aptitude tests with quick result and YouTube videos recommendation for particular job interviews